Quantum statistics and self-interference in extended colliders: Wave packet emitted from a dilutor quantum point contact

 In this section, we calculate the wave packet shape in the case where it is emitted by a dilutor quantum point contact (QPC) in contact with the source region of the one-dimensional channel.
 In order to emit an electron wave packet towards the collider, we consider a source QPC at a chemical potential $\mu + eV$ and the collider leads at chemical potential $\mu=vk_{f}$, where $k_{f}$ is the Fermi-momentum.
 Thus, the width of the emitted wave packet in momentum space is determined by the voltage $V$.
 The emitted wave packet is of the following form,

 where the normalization factor $\ell=\frac{v}{eV}$ The wave packet is symmetric about the mean momentum $k_{0}=k_{f}+\frac{eV}{2v}$.
-A scattered wave packet is a train of wavelets separated by $L$, Fig.~\ref{fig:extended_collider}a.
-With this wave packet we would like to calculate the overlap of two wavelets separated in winding number by $|n-m|\neq 0$,
+As depicted in Fig.~1a, the scattered wave packet is a train of wavelets separated by $L$.
+With this wave packet, we would like to calculate the overlap of two wavelets separated in winding number by $|n-m|\neq 0$,

 which characterizes the suppression of interference, as detailed in the main text.

 Although $\ell$ characterizes the decay of interference, the width of a single wave packet is strictly speaking not given by $\ell$.
 In real space, the wave packet is given as,